-The Rubber Plant is also one that removes toxins from the air.
+The Rubber Tree is also one that removes toxins from the air.
 Three that they remove are carbon monoxide, formaldehyde and trichloroethylene.

 Rubber Plant Care Tips + Tricks

-Rubber plants ideally grow best with a good amount of bright sun so keep that in mind when purchasing one.
-They like bright, indirect light – such as near a window with a sheer curtain.
-They won’t do well in low light.
+Rubber tree plants ideally grow best with a good amount of bright, indirect sun so keep that in mind when purchasing one.
+Too much direct sunlight or lower light spots will not do well for this plant.

 You can put rubber plants outdoors in the summer to grow nice and big and tall.
 Just remember to not put them in direct sun or they won’t do so great!